ydavidchen/DeepLearning3/README.md

 #### Model Architecture

-High Performance Computing (HPC) on the Linux cluster was used.
-Prior to actual code running, both Linux HPC and Google Cloud Platform (GCP) were also used for testing purposes.
+High Performance Computing (HPC, courtesy of Dartmouth) on the Linux cluster was used.
+Prior to actual execution, both Linux HPC and Google Cloud Platform (GCP) were also used for testing purposes.

 The snippet below shows the latest model for submission: